 When people can’t bite and chew their food properly without pain, many simply eat less or choose to eat only soft food which doesn’t provide them with all the nutrients they require.
 Consequently, this takes a toll on the health of their whole body.

 7. Sinus expansion

-Also bear in mind that if you are considering dental implants, good quality and quantity jaw bone is necessary for successful oral surgery – the longer you let the jaw bone waste away, the more complicated the dental implant surgery will be as bone augmentation will also be a requirement.
+Also bear in mind that if you are considering same-day dental implants, good quality jaw bone is necessary for successful oral surgery – the longer you let the jaw bone waste away, the more complicated the dental implant surgery will be as bone augmentation will also be a requirement.